Kheman9862/Amazon_Clone_Vue/README.md

 ### Instructions to install the package manager:

+## SERVER SIDE

--Go to the server folder and then opn the git bash or command line and go to the same server folder directory and then do the following:
+Go to the server folder and then opn the git bash or command line and go to the same server folder directory and then do the following:

 ```
 # install dependencies